ProjetsPL/treehouse-theme/collections/_posts/us/the-easiest-kitchen-renovation-how-to-choose-kitchen-curtains.md

 {% endfig %}

-If you like to combine traditional and modern solutions, consider **matching** **kitchen curtains with modern, metal or wooden blinds.** Although initially such a solution might seem overwhelming, in fact it looks really good - especially if the kitchen has large windows.
+If you like combining traditional and modern solutions, consider **matching kitchen curtains with modern, metal or wooden blinds**.
+Although such a solution might seem overwhelming, in fact, it looks really good - especially if the kitchen has large windows.
 To add some finesse, choose uniform, sheer kitchen curtains - it will take the "weight" off the room.

 {% faqItem %}
 {% faqQuestion %}